Should You Rent-to-Own Investment Property You Own?

 Rent-to-Own Do’s

-If sellers want to enjoy the numerous benefits of a rent-to-own transaction, it’s essential to complete an extensive list of “dos’s.”
+If sellers want to enjoy the numerous benefits of rent-to-own investment property transactions, they must complete an extensive list of “do’s.”

 Rent-to-own transactions can be quite complicated, as such it is vital that an attorney is consulted.
 As part of the process, all documents and contracts should be carefully reviewed before any agreement is signed.